-- 1. Two CORDEX members was selected to perform the transient climate simulations (refer to Section 6.2.2). - 2.
+- 1. Three CORDEX members was selected to perform the transient climate simulations (refer to Section 6.2.2). - 2.
 We used the DMI storm surge operational model to derive the projected extreme sea levels (details in Sections 8.2.2 and 5.2.1). - 3.
-Instead of bias-correcting the historical climate simulations, the KDI statistics were directly used for the present day/historical the storm surge indexes (Sections 6.2.1). - 4.
+Instead of bias-correcting the historical climate simulations, the KDI statistics were directly used for the present day/historical the storm surge indexes (Sections 6.2.1).
+Note that, obtaining 10000 year return levels requires extrapolation from the KDI statistics. - 4.
 Using the two transient climate simulations to derive the uncertainties of the future storm surge change due to extreme wind change (Sections 6.2.3). - 5.
 The uncertainties in SLR is root square added to the uncertainties of wind induced storm surge change.
+However, for 100 year and 10000 year return levels we only consider the uncertainties in SLR.